 Parent Training is also required.
 Workshops are done online with Adoption Learning Partners.

 Once these are complete, a Social Worker will schedule the home visits and write the home study report.
-The home study is sent to US Citizenship and Immigration Services (USCIS) for their approval.
-Then, the home study, the USCIS approval, and supporting documents are gathered for your Dossier that is sent to the foreign country.
+We send the home study to U.S. Citizenship and Immigration Services (USCIS) for their approval.
+Then, the home study, the USCIS approval, and supporting documents are your Dossier.
+We send this to the foreign country for their consideration.

 Bringing Your Child Home

-Anticipate some period for adjustment the first days and weeks of parenting.
-There will be changes to his routine, diet, sleep.
-There are new faces, new smells, new everything.
-Of course, there will also be changes to your routine, diet, and sleep as well.
-With a little empathy and patience, you will be enjoying the first days of your new lives together.
+Once home, anticipate some period for the child’s adjustment—there is a different routine, diet, and sleep; there are new faces, smells, and everything.
+Of course, there will also be changes to your routine, diet, and sleep.
+With a bit of empathy and patience, you will be enjoying the first weeks and months of your new lives together.

 Estimating Length Of Time